An Applied Innovation Model

 The next step is to collect data, do research, and explore ideas.
 Once you have reached a saturation point, and you will know it when you get there, allow time for the ideas to ferment and percolate.
 This is a passive process whereas the mind starts connecting the dots.

 Once inspiration hits, the real work begins.
-One of the reasons why innovation is so difficult is that many ideas, though wonderful in a vacuum, may not be realistic or plausible.
-The technology or means to realize them may not be available or could be cost prohibitive.
+One of the reasons why innovation is so difficult?is that many ideas, though wonderful in a vacuum, may not be realistic or plausible.
+The technology or means to realize them may not be available or could be cost-prohibitive.
 If this is the case, take great care to pack these ideas away somewhere safe as they may still prove to be valuable.
-If the innovation can be executed, it is important to test its viability and relevance.
+If innovation can be executed, it is important to test its viability and relevance.
 Does it sufficiently solve the problem(s) that you have identified?
-The key word here is sufficiently, as an insufficient solution is sometimes worse than no solution at all.
+The key word here is sufficiently, as an insufficient?solution is sometimes worse than no solution at all.
 If you find yourself with an insufficient solution, instead of scrapping it altogether, consider running it through the process again.
-Treat it like a piece of clay that needs to be shaped, sculpted, then fired to harden it.
+Treat it like a piece of clay that needs to be shaped, sculpted, then fired to harden?it.
 Take a dialectical approach to evaluating the solution and be open to modifying it when necessary.
 Ideas rarely, if ever, come out of the box ready to go.
 Be patient and flexible.